C-Accel-CRIPT/sdk-archive/docs/tutorials/synthesis.md

 ```

 ### Create a File node and upload a file
-First, we'll instantiate a File node and associate with the Data node created above.
+First, we'll instantiate a File node and associate it with the Data node created above.
 ``` py
 path = "path/to/local/file"
 f = cript.File(project=proj, source=path)